 In the case of the employees at the Financial institution in New York, it was clear that their papered-over problems were being overworked and not feeling “psychologically safe,” to mention it.
 Very few of them felt that leadership had their back and was willing to protect them from being overworked.
 Of all the issues mentioned in the session, the theme returned to a recurring concern that the implementation would work and that the work would continue to pile on.
 In their minds, more efficient work was still even more work.
 Again, it all came back to their concerns about leadership protecting them and their inability to provide that feedback.
 As I explored the issue, it turned out that they had had three leaders in 5 years and were generally exhausted and overworked.
 In addition, they saw me and the implementation as a way to make their work even more unmanageable.

 In every implementation, there are papered-over problems.
-It’s normal to have problems we don’t want to talk about – either because we can’t, don’t want to, or are scared to.
-However, implementing a solution without addressing the root issues just adds another layer of denial – thickening the veneer of the papered-over problem.
-Digital Transformation (or true Enterprise Software Implementations) requires ensuring that these papered-over problems will be addressed without recrimination or punishment.
+It’s normal to have problems we don’t want to discuss – either because we can’t, don’t want to, or are scared to.
+However, implementing a solution without addressing the root issues adds another layer of denial – thickening the veneer of the papered-over problem.
+Digital Transformation (or true Enterprise Software Implementations) requires addressing these papered-over problems without recrimination or punishment.
 If not handled, it’s not Digital Transformation; it’s Digital Stasis.